-60. This Panel will follow the procedure in paragraph 66 of the General Panel Guidelines when referral to external reviewers for expert advice becomes necessary for panel assessment.
-External reviews may be sought in the exceptional circumstance where members of the Panel do not have the necessary expertise, for example cases where outputs are in a foreign language or cases involving niche research work.
+59. This Panel will follow the procedure in paragraph 67 of the General Panel Guidelines when referral to external reviewers for expert advice becomes necessary for panel assessment.
+External reviews may be sought in the exceptional circumstance for which members of the panel do not have the necessary expertise such as outputs in foreign language or niche research work.